Morriso8D/rust-bot/README.md

 * [Commands](#commands)

 ## About
 A simple discord bot to create, manage and redeem in-game kits using slash-commands for Rust gaming servers.
+Also includes a few optional features

 ## Features
 * Redeem and customise kits with slash-commands